-- If it lights up continuously accompanied by the STOP indicator light, consult an approved Dealer as soon as possible; - If it flashes, reduce the engine speed until the light stops flashing.
+- If it lights up continuously accompanied by the STOP warning light, please consult an authorised dealer as soon as possible; - If it flashes, reduce the engine speed until the light stops flashing.
 Contact your approved Dealer as soon as possible.